keshav-repo/spring-boot-concepts/Notes/MessagingQueue.md

 Consume message from beginning .\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic orders-placed --from-beginning

+Describe topic
+.\bin\windows\kafka-topics.bat --bootstrap-server localhost:9092 --describe --topic orders-placed

 ```

+## Note
+- Keep in mind that the number of partitions in the Kafka topic should be greater than or equal to the number of consumers in the same consumer group to ensure efficient load balancing.
+-

 #### Topic
 In Apache Kafka, a topic is a category or feed name to which messages are published.
 It represents a specific stream of data or a subject under which messages are organized.
 Topics in Kafka are similar to a table in a database or a folder in a file system.